 Favorite quote from the author:

 The one thing that changes everything.
-That’s the byline of the book, and it couldn’t be more accurate.
+That’s the byline of The Speed Of Trust, and it couldn’t be more accurate.

 Look closely and you’ll see that this book was written by Stephen.
 M. R. Covey, not Stephen R. Covey.
 His son carries forward his legacy.